 If you’re an iPhone or Mac user, you’ve probably noticed that it’s pretty easy to record your screen in just a few steps.
-Using a Windows PC, you may have to kick it old-school and use something like PowerPoint.
+Using a Windows computer or laptop, you may have to kick it old-school and use something like PowerPoint.
 (Yes, really.)
 And lord help anyone trying to screen record on an older Android device who isn’t a developer.

 Whether you’re looking to screen record on a mobile device or your desktop, we’ve got you covered.
 Below are step-by-step instructions on how to record your screen.